ChristianTremblay/pyhaystack/docs/source/README.rst

 We've been reworking everything from the early version.
 Now, pyhaystack is more robust and will be ready for asynchronous development.

+This new implementation has been mostly supported by VRT_ and Servisys_.
+We are hoping that more people will join us in our effort to build a well working open-source software that will open the door of building data analysis to Python users.

 Dependency
 --------------
 Pyhaystack highly depend on hszinc_ which is a special parser for zinc encoded data.
 Zinc was created for project-haystack_ as a CSV replacement.

 For analysis, we also suggest using Pint_ to deal with units.
 It will bring a lot of possibilities to pyhaystack (ex. unit conversion)

 .. |build-status| image:: https://travis-ci.org/ChristianTremblay/pyhaystack.svg?branch=master
    :target: https://travis-ci.org/ChristianTremblay/pyhaystack